kalyugwasi/C_Cpp-Kit/README.md

 **Solution:** Ensure you're using the "Build Graphics C++" task which includes all necessary library links

-## 💡 Tips & Tricks

-- Always use "Build Graphics C++" task for programs that include `graphics.h`
-- Keep your source files in the root folder for easy access
-- Output executables appear in `.bin\` directory
-- Use the examples as templates for your own programs

-## 📖 About This Kit

-This toolkit is designed to help students quickly start with C and C++ programming, with special focus on **Classic Computer Graphics** commonly taught in Indian colleges and universities.

-### Philosophy

-- 🎓 Educational focus
-- 🔧 Easy setup and configuration
-- 📚 Learning through examples
-- 🎨 Graphics programming support

 ## 🤝 Contributing

 This project is free to share and improve.
 We welcome: